 Ancestry is the world’s largest online family history resource with more than 20 billion records allowing users to search genealogy and family history records.
 Ancestry is available on the Library’s computers in the Rowell Bosse North Carolina Room and the Adult Reference area or on laptops through the Library’s wi-fi connection.
-Remote access is not available for Ancestry.
+In Library use ONLY.

 BiblioBoard eBooks (via NCLIVE) has access to thousands of simultaneous-use ebooks of all types (fiction and non-fiction).
 Includes the Home Grown Collection containing E-books published in NC.
 Includes popular and scholarly nonfiction, novels by well-known local authors, and award-winning short fiction and poetry.

 DigitalNC contains thousands of items from libraries, archives, and museums around the state and is a terrific resource for students, teachers, researchers, and anyone interested in the history and culture of NC.
 The images are part of the North Carolina Digital Heritage Center.
 Approximately 2000 of our local images, 1994-1966 Brevard High School annuals, 1948-1966 Rosman High School annuals, 1940-1954 Ecusta Echo, 1900-1916 Sylvan Valley News, and 1917-1923 Brevard News are available here as well as material from Brevard College and the Brevard Music Center.

 FEMA Flood Documents These documents are available for flood insurance holders to read and review.
 Adobe Acrobat Reader needed to open documents.